alexa-samples/skill-sample-nodejs-fact/README.md

 ### Installing and Working with the Alexa Skills Kit SDK for Node.js (alexa-sdk)

 To make the development of skills easier, we have created the ASK SDK for Node.js.
 We will be using this module to deploy the sample.
-The The Alexa SDK is available on [GitHub](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a Node package from within your Node.js environment.
+The Alexa SDK is available on [GitHub](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a Node package from within your Node.js environment.

  1. First, you will need to download the sample repository
     * On GitHub, navigate to the [Fact skill repository](https://github.com/alexa/skill-sample-nodejs-fact) Click download (the green button) to download the repository to your local machine.

  2. To leverage the SDK for ASK you will need to install Node.js and update npm.
-To set this up on your machine, [follow these steps](https://docs.npmjs.com/getting-started/installing-node)
+To set this up on your machine, [follow these steps](https://docs.npmjs.com/getting-started/installing-node).

  3. Once you have the source downloaded, Node installed and npm updated, you are ready to install the Alexa SDK.
 Install this in the same directory as your src/index.js file for your skill.
 Change the directory to the src directory of your skill, and then in the command line, type: